evolutis101/Evaluating-Performance-of-Hardware-using-Computer-Vision-/README.md

 # Evaluating-Performance-of-Hardware-using-Computer-Vision-
-Evaluating performance of Rasberry Pi 4, Le Potato and VitualBox  using Computer Vision using OpenCV libraries on a Linux Operating System
+Evaluating the performance of Rasberry Pi 4, Le Potato, and VirtualBox using Computer Vision by using OpenCV libraries on a Linux Operating System to recognizing color.